Skip to main content

 The Doctor examined her.

-“ Seems like some fever she caught in the desert ."
-He looked confused. " She needs complete bed rest.
+“ Seems like some fever she caught in the desert."
+He looked confused.
+"She needs complete bed rest.
 At least for a week.”

-“ What?”
+“What?”
 Jaivanta looked worried. “ We are leaving today for Delhi.”

 “ That is out of the question!”
 The doctor answered her.

 She lay unconscious, as Jaivanta did her patti.
 She groaned like she was in trouble.
 Her hand searched… Protection?
-Jaivanta was clueless at the sudden fever.
+Jaivanta was clueless about the sudden fever.
 No matter what the doctor said, it was highly unusual in nature.
 She was worried.

 “ Pratap.”
 His mother’s call made him jerk out of his thoughts. “ Survi…Survi… is calling your name. “ She looked confused and scared.
-Pratap rushed into the room as Jaivanta nodded an approval visibly shaken by Survi's trances.
+Pratap rushed into the room as Jaivanta nodded an approval, visibly shaken by Survi's trances.

 He rushed to her side as she kept murmuring. “ P…Pratap….Pratap…” Her hand was restless as he caught it.